vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Value And Reference Types.md

 This means that the location of `a`, a location in memory (something like `0x7fca1dbff861`) is assigned to `b`, `a` and `b` now point to the same value.
 `a` and `b` are both `1, 1, 2`.

 When a reference type is returned or passed to a method or property this is also a copy of the reference.
-This can trip up programmers who assign classes or arrays, or pass them to methods and expect them to be different, when they were never copied.
+This can trip up programmers who assign or call methods with classes or arrays, expecting them to be different when they were never copied.

 Most[^1] reference types have complete reference semantics, and different variables can reference the same data.